Letter To My Mother (From The Diabetic Herself)

 The times where I dropped a vial of insulin on the kitchen floor by mistake—were cringe worthy moments (I’m sure).

-Not having anyone to talk to that understands or even knows what Type 1 Diabetes is.
+Having no one to talk to that understands or even knows what Type 1 Diabetes is.

 I know that you would have done anything to take it away from me, even if it meant for you to have it.